kj800x/homelab/docs/README.md

 ChatGPT is pretty good so far:

 ```
-Can I get a Kube loadbalancer service and deployment for this docker compose:
+Can I get a Kube loadbalancer service and deployment for this docker compose.
+Ensure that revisionHistoryLimit is set to 1:

 INSERT COMPOSE HERE